 The Pathways to Success Program offers free workshops to all graduate students in the areas of academic integrity and the responsible conduct of research, grant writing, thesis/dissertation and other research, graduate teaching, academic and nonacademic job search and application, and more.

-The Graduate Student Center, located in Suite 146 in Colbourn Hall, provides a space for graduate students to gather, study, and collaborate.
+The Graduate Student Center, located in Suite 213 Trevor Colbourn Hall, provides a space for graduate students to gather, study, and collaborate.
 The Center has a multipurpose study area, presentation room, conference room, and study and data analysis rooms equipped with computers installed with special research software.
 Please note that the Graduate Student Center is temporarily closed to visitors in Fall 2020 due to Covid 19.
 However, we encourage you to follow the UCF Graduate Student Center on Facebook for updates on virtual events.

 If you will be on a graduate assistantship at UCF, please take a few moments to review training requirements, hiring procedures, and more at graduate.ucf.edu/assistantships.